New Norsk Hydro CEO to focus on profitability, review rolled products division

 “We will increase our ambitions on operational excellence and ensure stricter financial discipline going forward, and we will explore all options to improve earnings from Rolled Products for the future,” Aasheim said in a statement.

-Rolled products are large aluminium sheets used in the automotive, construction and packaging industries, among others.
+Rolled products are large aluminum sheets used in the automotive, construction and packaging industries, among others.

 Chief Financial Officer Eivind Kallevik will replace Aasheim as head of Hydro’s primary metal division.
 Paal Kildemo, currently head of finance in that same division, will become CFO.
 These changes will be effective on Aug.
 15.